Hideo Kojima: Early life

-Hideo Kojima was born in the Setagaya ward of Tokyo on August 24, 1963.
+Kojima was born in the Setagaya ward of Tokyo on August 24, 1963.
 He has two older siblings.
 His father, Kingo, was a pharmacist who frequently traveled for business and named his son Hideo as it was the most common name among the doctors he met.
 He moved with his family to Osaka at the age of four; he later described this stage of his early life as an abrupt change of environment that led him to spend much of his time thereafter indoors, where he would watch television or make figurines.
-His parents were passionate about cinemaespecially European films, horror, and Westernsand began a nightly tradition of watching a film with their children, who were not allowed to go to bed until the film had finished; his parents also did not limit the type of films the children were allowed to see, regardless of content.
+His parents were passionate about cinemaespecially European films, horror, and Wild Westand began a nightly tradition of watching a film with their children, who were not allowed to go to bed until the film had finished; his parents also did not limit the type of films the children were allowed to see, regardless of content.

 Kojima took an interest in filmmaking when a friend brought a Super 8 camera to high school and began making films together, charging other children ¥50 to see them.
 He tricked his parents into funding a four-day trip to an island off the coast of Japan without telling them that he was going there because he wanted to use it as a filming location; however, he instead spent his time there swimming, and changed the film's plot to be about zombies on the final day as this idea would be quicker to shoot.
 He did not show the film to his parents.

 By Kojima's teenage years, the family had moved to the city of Kawanishi, Hyōgo.
-When he was 13 years old, his father died, and his mother later died in early 2017.
+When he was 13 years old, his father died.
 In interviews, he has discussed the impact of his father's death and the subsequent financial hardship faced by his family.
 He studied economics at university, where he decided to join the video game industry.
 He wrote fiction while studying, even including a short story in his thesis.